 We have extensive experience and understanding of the changes impacting on the health and social care sector having acted as a recognised legal representative in the Mid Staffs Inquiry which has prompted the current regulatory reforms.
 Drawing on this experience we advise providers on meeting the challenges at all levels from setting board strategy, to implementation and review of Governance frameworks, and advice on operational matters.

 - Board level workshops and senior management briefings on the challenge of being ‘Well-led’ – incorporating CQC’s and Monitor’s requirements and cultural issues on raising and responding to concerns, equalities, anti-bullying and harassment and running investigations.

 - Advice and assurance on quality and corporate governance

-Support on service restructuring/acquisitions – governance,
+Support on service restructuring/acquisitions – governance, regulatory, and workforce issues.

 - Advice and support in relation to contractual

 Policy/ Process Support